 Infants and small children should always be placed in an infant or child restraint system in the rear seat while riding in the vehicle.
-You should use an infant or child restraint system that meets Federal Motor Vehicle Safety Standard or Canada Motor Vehicle Safety Standard and is appropriate for the child's age and size.
+You should use an infant or child restraint system that meets Federal Motor Vehicle Safety Standards or Canada Motor Vehicle Safety Standards, is compatible with your vehicle and is appropriate for the child's age and size.
 All child restraint systems are designed to be secured in the vehicle seats by lap belts or the lap portion of a lap/shoulder belt.